truekas/PencilSharpener/README.md

 - Fairfax County Public Schools Department of Information Technology :D
 - CoolElectronics | Making the original pencil exploit
 - Kelpstream         | Making the public disclosure / VRP process possible
-- Appleflyer           | Blog post improved instructions on attacking the ch341a
+- Appleflyer           | Blog post improved instructions on setting up the ch341a
-- MW developers  | Building Sh1mmer
+- MW developers  | Developing Sh1mmer and figuring out how to re-enroll

 ## The Exploit
 **What you need:**